Muhammad-Shakeel123/Team-Task-Manager/README.md

-# 💼 Full Stack Development Internship Assessment – Team Task Manager
+#  Full Stack Development – Team Task Manager

 This repository contains my submission for the **Full Stack Development Internship Assessment**.
 The goal of this project was to build a **Team Task Manager** web application with full-stack functionality using **React, Node.js, Express, PostgreSQL**, and other modern technologies.

 ---

-## 📌 Features Implemented
+##  Features Implemented

 - ✅ Secure **User Authentication** (Login/Register) with sessions and HTTP-only cookies
 - ✅ **Team Management** – Create and manage teams